Jausmy/Loan-Dashboard/README.md

 The following data analysis techniques were employed:
 - Trend Analysis: We analyzed trends in loan applications and approval rates over time, specifically by year.
 This involved aggregating data by year and visualizing the trends to identify any significant changes in loan application volume or approval criteria.
 - Comparative Analysis: We compared the financial profiles and risk scores of approved and declined applicants to identify key factors that influence loan approval decisions.
 This involved grouping data by approval status and calculating descriptive statistics for key metrics such as average credit scores, annual income, and debt-to-income ratios.
-- Diagnostic Analysis: This analysis was used to identify any significant differences or fluctuations in loan approval rates or risk scores over time.
-By examining various factors such as economic conditions, changes in lending policies, or shifts in applicant criteria, we aim to better understand the underlying reasons for these fluctuations.

 ## Future Considerations for Data Analysis
 In the future, we can leverage additional data analysis techniques to further refine our understanding of financial risk and optimize loan approval processes.
 These techniques include: